plinss/acmebot/README.md

 ### Hypertext Public Key Pin (HPKP) Files

-Two additional files will be created in /etc/ssl/hpkp, named  &lt;filename&gt;.apache and &lt;filename&gt;.nginx.
+Two additional files will be created in /etc/ssl/hpkp, named  &lt;private-key-name&gt;.apache and &lt;private-key-name&gt;.nginx.
 These files contain HTTP header directives setting HPKP for both the primary and backup private keys for each key type.

 Each file is suitable to be included in the server configuration for either Apache or Nginx respectively.

 Thess files will not be created if the 'hpkp' directory is set to 'null'.

+### Signed Certificate Timestamp (SCT) Files

+One additional file will be created for each key type and configured certificate transparency log in /etc/ssl/scts/&lt;certificate-name&gt;/&lt;key-type&gt;/&lt;log-name&gt;.sct.
+These files contain SCT information in binary form suitable to be included in a TLS extension.
+By default, SCTs will be retrieved from the Google Icarus certificate transparency log, which is where Let's Encrypt submits issued certificates.

 ### Archive Directory